 There is no one set rule for which party is liable when there is a crash at an intersection.
-Liability depends on the circumstances of the accident.
+Our Washington car accident lawyer explains that liability depends on the circumstances of the accident.

 Is There a General Rule of Right of Way at Intersections?